phillipadsmith/everycandidate.org/_posts/2014-10-23-campaign-contributions.md

 An average of 22% of contributions to elected councillors came from outside of city limits in 2010.
 Less than a third of the money given to candidates came from their own constituents.

 Doug Ford was elected to represent Ward 2, with only 11% percent of the contributions he received came from people who lived in the that same ward.
 Nonetheless, eight other councillors were elected with a lower percentage of financial support from within their ward.
 Denzil Minnan-Wong was elected with 5% of his funds coming from his constituents, slightly more than Ana Bailão, who had only 4% of her contributions come from inside the ward she ran in.

+Only four candidates were elected with over 60% of their funds coming from inside their ward, not including Doug Holyday, who did not receive a single donation.

 Information about who campaign contributions in the 2014 election will not be released until next spring.